SmallToLarge (S2L): Scalable Data Selection for Fine-tuning Large Language Models by Summarizing Training Trajectories of Small Models: Experiments

+In the first setting, we standardize the number of training steps to correspond to 3 epochs on the full dataset, aligning with \cite{yue2023mammoth}.
+This allows us to maintain a consistent training schedule across different methods and data budgets, ensuring fair and accurate comparisons of the quality of data.

-\textbf{\textsc{Scaling the Data:} \new{SOTA algorithms fail with small data budgets while {\alg} stands out across data scales.}} In \cref{tab:math-baseline}, we compare {\alg} against the baselines from \cref{sec:math-baseline} on Pythia-410M across varying data sizes.
+\textbf{\textsc{Scaling the Data:} SOTA algorithms fail with small data budgets while {\alg} stands out across data scales.} In \cref{fig:410m}, we compare {\alg} against the baselines from \cref{sec:math-baseline} on Pythia-410M across varying data sizes.
 The training trajectories used by {\alg} are based on Pythia-70M, a model approximately 6x smaller than Pythia-410M.
 With the same number of training steps as the full training, {\alg} exceeds the full dataset's performance using only 30K examples, only 11\% of the full dataset.
-When the data budget is increased to 100K examples, {\alg} outperforms the full training by 4\% in exact-match accuracy.
-It leads the runner-up baselines by an average of \new{4.7\%, 4.6\% and 2.4\% with data budget 30K, 50K and 100K} across all six evaluation datasets. \new{We observe that, in this challenging fine-tuning setting with a domain shift, while state-of-the-art data selection algorithms like Facility Locations \cite{bhatt2024experimental} and High Learnability \cite{zhou2023lobass} have decent performance with a large enough data budget (i.e., 100K), all SOTA algorithms except {\alg} cannot even outperform the random sampling baseline when the allowed data size is small (i.e., 30K).
+It leads the runner-up baselines by an average of 4.7\%, 4.6\% and 2.4\% with data budget 30K, 50K and 100K across all six evaluation datasets.
+While state-of-the-art data selection algorithms like Facility Locations \cite{bhatt2024experimental} and High Learnability \cite{zhou2023lobass} have decent performance with a large enough data budget (i.e., 100K), all SOTA algorithms except {\alg} cannot even outperform the random sampling baseline when the allowed data size is small (i.e., 30K).
 Unlike the existing algorithms, {\alg} consistently outperforms all baselines and even full training across all data sizes.
-Note that compared to the runner-up algorithm in this setting, Facility Locations, the cost of {\alg} is much lower in both training the reference model and data selection stages (\cref{fig:cost}), and therefore more scalable to both larger target models or larger data sizes.}
+Note that compared to the runner-up algorithm in this setting, Facility Locations, the cost of {\alg} is much lower in both training the reference model and data selection stages (\cref{fig:cost}), and therefore more scalable to both larger target models or larger data sizes.